 An individual or company that has been defamed must be aware of the procedures they can follow to file a defamation lawsuit.
 Understanding how to file a defamation lawsuit will ensure that all necessary information related to the false statement is found and secured.
 It will also ensure that measures are taken to prove the defamed party’s case before the courts.

-The following is a step-by-step force of filing a defamation lawsuit:
+The following is a step-by-step process for filing a defamation lawsuit:

 Collect evidence of false statements